Deligne's conjecture and mirror symmetry: The L -function of a pure motive

-where the product is over all the prime numbers.
+where the infinite product is over all the prime numbers.
 The local $L$-factor $L_p(M,s)$ satisfies the following properties \cite{Nekovar}

-and the $L$-function of $M$ satisfies similar properties, i.e.
+hence the $L$-function of $M$ satisfies similar properties, i.e.

-Deligne's theorem and Conjecture \ref{eq:Serresconjecture} imply that the $L(M,s)$ converges absolutely when $\text{Re}(s) > w/2+1$, thus $L(M,s)$ is a nowhere vanishing holomorphic function in this region.
-However the existen of a meromorphic extension of $L(M,s)$ to the whole complex plane is still a conjecture \cite{DeligneL,Schneider}.
+Deligne's proof of Weil conjectures and the Conjecture \ref{eq:Serresconjecture} by Serre imply that $L(M,s)$ converges absolutely when $\text{Re}(s) > w/2+1$, thus $L(M,s)$ is a nowhere vanishing holomorphic function in this region.
+However, the existence of a meromorphic extension of $L(M,s)$ to the complex plane is still a conjecture \cite{DeligneL,Schneider}.

-\begin{conjecture} $L(M,s)$ has a meromorphic extension to the whole complex plane, and the only possible pole occurs at $s=w/2+1$ when $w$ is an even integer.
-Moreover, the value $L(M,w/2+1)$ is non-zero if $s=w/2+1$ is not a pole. \end{conjecture}
+\begin{conjecture} There exists a meromorphic extension of $L(M,s)$ to the entire complex plane $\mathbb{C}$.
+When the weight $w$ is odd, this extension is globally holomorphic, while when $w$ is even, the only possible pole of this extension is at $s=w/2+1$.
+Furthermore, if $s=w/2+1$ is not a pole, then the special value $L(M,w/2+1)$ is non-zero. \end{conjecture}